d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 of that same classifier on the underlying population.
 This might look similar to the evaluation problem that we just addressed but there's a major difference.
-Before the classifier $f$ was fixed and we only needed a dataset for evaluative purposes.
+Before, the classifier $f$ was fixed and we only needed a dataset for evaluative purposes.
-And indeed classifier fixed *a priori* generalizes.
-Its error on a (previously unseen) dataset is an unbiased estimate of the population error.
+And indeed, any fixed classifier does generalize: its error on a (previously unseen) dataset is an unbiased estimate of the population error.
 But what can we say when a classifier is trained and evaluated on the same dataset?